Harisankar-K/Edubridge/projects/Indivitual Projects/Readme.md

 ⭕petrol price in analysis as the linear regression analysis

-⭕the petrol price datset as the R analysis
+⭕the petrol price dataset as the R analysis